Skip to main content

 Loneliness among older men growing problem in society

-Loneliness among older men is a growing problem in our society - especially for those with poor health.
+Loneliness among older men is a growing problem in our society.
+It only gets worse for those with poor health.

-Almost a third of older men who have long-term health problems - that's around half a million (550,000) men over the age of 65 in England - are lonely, according to new analysis revealed by Age UK.
+Almost a third of older men who have long-term health problems.
+Reported that they are lonely, according to new study revealed by Age UK.
+That's roughly half a million (550,000) men over the age of 65 in England.